 - Invite your child to cut two rectangles from the black construction paper.
 These should be just slightly bigger than the pink hearts.

-- Have her cut out four long strips of blue construction paper from the longer edge of the construction paper, cutting each to about one inch wide.
+- Have her cut out four long strips of blue construction paper from the longer edge of the construction paper.
+They should be about an inch wide.

 - Lay all the shapes out on the table in front of your child.
 Ask your child to pick out the largest heart; explain that the red heart will be used to create the body of the heart man.

 - Invite her to pick up the four long sheets of blue construction paper and fold them up accordion-style.
-To do this, start at one end of each strip and continue folding upwards until the entire strip has been folded into tiny squares.
-Let the paper unfold and find that each strip has been formed into a fun, springy shape.
-Explain that these are the arms and legs, and ask you child to glue them to the sides and bottom of the heart accordingly.
+To do this, start at one end of each strip and continue folding upwards until the entire strip has been folded into a stack of tiny squares.
+Let the paper unfold and you'll see that each strip has been formed into a fun, springy shape.
+Explain that these are the arms and legs, and ask you child to glue them to the sides and bottom of the heart.

 - Ask your child to find the two smaller pink hearts, and explain that these "hands" should be glued to the ends of the heart's arms.